 14. Watch Culture

-You can write about basically anything on this site but their main focus is on TV, Gaming and Comics, Film and Wrestling.
+You can write about basically anything on this site.
+But their main focus is on TV, Gaming and Comics, Film and Wrestling.

-All you need to do is sign up by entering your email on their website on the write-for-us category.
+All you need to do is sign up by entering your email on their website in the write-for-us category.
 Once you set up your account as a contributor you can contribute as much as you would like.

-Your work is passed onto the editorial team after submission to check if it is in line with what they would like, submission is not a guarantee of publishing, if you are deemed not appropriate, your contributor privileges will be reviewed.
+Your work is passed onto the editorial team after submission to check if it is in line with what they would like.
+Submission is not a guarantee of publishing, if you are deemed not appropriate, your contributor privileges will be reviewed.
 The pay is £0.50 for every 1000 views in the first 28 days of publishing.

-The best thing about it is you get paid with little investment, just your skills, a computer and an internet connection.
+The best thing about it is you get paid with little investment.
+Just your skills, a computer and an internet connection.
 I hope you found this list to be helpful, I would very much appreciate your comments.